fed135/ha-store/README.md

 queryFailed | Indicates that the batch has failed.
-Retry policy will dictate if it should be re-attempted. retryCancelled | Indicates that the batch has reached the allowed number of retries and is now abandoning. querySuccess | Indicates that the batch request was successful. bumpCache | When a call for an item fully loaded in the microcache succeeds, its ttl gets extended. clearCache | When an item in the microcache has reached its ttl and is now being evicted.
+Retry policy will dictate if it should be re-attempted. retryCancelled | Indicates that the batch has reached the allowed number of retries and is now abandoning. querySuccess | Indicates that the batch request was successful.

 You may also want to track the amount of `contexts` and `records` stored via the `size` method.